glauber-FullStackDev/nodejs_login_backend_TDD/README.md

 Authentication is done through a JWT token, providing greater security and providing a way to encrypt data so that user identification and the passage of sensitive data is simpler.

+All tests are centralized in the `__tests__` folder.
+The framework used to implement the tests was JEST.
+The development was based on the TDD method, thus helping to have clean code and automated tests since its conception.

 ---
 ## Requirements